CaioDGallo/docker-symfony/README.md

 - If you choose to use custom vhosts, don't forget to add them to your `/etc/hosts` file.

 ![VHOSTS](docs/vhosts.png?raw=true "vhosts instruction")

+## Uninstall

+- To remove Docker-Symfony from your system run `docker-symfony --uninstall`
+> Note: It needs `root` permission